theo-armour/agenda/4-3-hardware/viture.md

 * Cannot get extended screen features
 * Google Chrome app does not open

+Thank goodness, I found a post on using the glasses with windows.
+Period.
+The trick is to.
+Set the two monitors, one above the other, and not side by side.
+I am doing this now.
+The glasses Monitor  is above the laptop Monitor.
+I can see both screens quite easily.

+I have a vs code.
+Above It is extremely clear, and I can read the text Easily.
+The browser is below and by raising my head and looking down, I can see it very clearly.

 ### Support

 * Only support via Discord